How to deploy a Next.js project on Ubuntu with NGINX

 bash

-Once all the dependencies are installed, we can build the client so it is ready to be deployed.
+Once all the dependencies are installed, we can build our Next.js application so it is ready to be deployed:

 npm run build